YuxinZou/cls2det/README.md

 ## Prepare data

-b.
 Download [Pascal VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar)  and put the dataset into `cls2det/data` directory, the structure of data directory will look like as follows:

 ```shell
   data